harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

 | **Reproducibility** | "It worked on my machine" | Versioned Delta tables, tracked runs |
 | **Failure handling** | Exception visible in notebook | Alerting, dead-letter queues, pipeline resumability |

-Neither view is wrong — they reflect genuinely different optimisation targets.
-The notebook is right for exploration.
-The production pipeline is right for reliability.
-The collaboration is the process of explicitly negotiating every row in this table.

 ---

 ## Features and scalability

 ### The standard pipeline structure

-For any production data pipeline — whether analytics or ML — the structural considerations are consistent:
+For any production data pipeline — whether analytics or ML — these considerations are relevant:

 1. **Ingest** data at an agreed latency (batch, micro-batch, or streaming)
 2. **Transform** data to meet the use case's needs